Rodgers and Hart: History

-Many of their stage musicals from the late 1930s were made into films, such as On Your Toes (1936) and Babes in Arms (1937), though rarely with their scores intact.
-Pal Joey (1940), termed their "masterpiece", has a book by The New Yorker writer John O'Hara.
+Many of their stage musicals from the late 1930s were made into films, including On Your Toes (1936) and Babes in Arms (1937), though rarely with their scores intact.
+Pal Joey (1940), termed their masterpiece, has a book by The New Yorker writer John O'Hara.
 O'Hara adapted his own short stories for the show, which featured a title character who is a heel.
-So unflinching was the portrait that critic Brooks Atkinson famously asked in his review "Although it is expertly done, how can you draw sweet water from a foul well?"
-When the show was revived in 1952, audiences had learned to accept darker material (thanks in large part to Rodgers' work with Oscar Hammerstein II).
+Critic Brooks Atkinson wrote in his review, "Although it is expertly done, how can you draw sweet water from a foul well?"
+When the show was revived in 1952 audiences had learned to accept darker material, due in large part to Rodgers' work with Oscar Hammerstein.
 The new production had a considerably longer run than the original and was now considered a classic by critics.
-Atkinson, reviewing the revival, wrote that "it renews confidence in the professionalism of the theatre."
+Atkinson, reviewing the revival, wrote that the musical "renews confidence in the professionalism of the theatre."